 The best water bottle companies will carry the most up to date water coolers and dispensers.
 You should find models with 2 or 3 temperature settings (instant hot, cold, or room temperature water.)
 And look for special features like LED-lit dispenser nozzles, compact counter top models, no-spill bottles, and more.

 But also make sure the company will come and install the dispenser and offers ongoing, periodic cleaning and maintenance of water coolers.
 Many don’t have time to worry about cleaning their coolers, and a good water company can simply clean them upon delivery of the new water bottles.

 4. Water Testing

-Also ask if the prospective water bottle supply company will give you a free water analysis of their water so you can be sure of its quality.
-That shouldn’t be a problem if the company has great water and is knowledgeable of and equipped to test water.
+Also, ask if the prospective water bottle supply company will give you a free water analysis of their water so you can be sure of its quality.
+That shouldn’t be a problem if the company has great water and is knowledgeable of and equipped to test the water.

 And, perhaps for a small fee, you might want to test your tap water too, then compare the two results.
 Find out specifically how the water you are buying is superior to the water that comes “free” from the tap.
 And if you have hard water at home, your water bottle company may also be able to help you with water filtration or setting up a bottleless water dispenser that is fed from the tap.

 Besides great water, top-tier dispensers, and unquestionably superior service, a final factor you want in your water bottle company is community involvement.